solaceinthenight/solaceinthenight/README.md

 * 🎹 play instruments (piano, guitar, violin) 🎻
 * 🏸 play sports (badminton, soccer, and many more) ⚽
-* 💻 play video games (Valorant, League of Legends, TFT, Guild Wars 2, etc.) 🎮
+* 💻 play video games (Valorant, League of Legends, TFT, Guild Wars 2, Terraria, etc.) 🎮
 * ✔️ learn new things and try out different foods 🍣

 I am currently working on some peronsal projects which will remain unannounced for the time being.